daarnolducsd/ep5book/docs/06-week6.md

 There are 2435 resumes with white-sounding names and 2435 resumes with Black-sounding names.
 Remember, these are fictitious resumes, and the experimenters designed the study so that there would be an equal number of applications for white and Black applicants.

-Note, we could retrieve the same information using logic.
+Note that we could retrieve the same information using logic.
 When we type a logical statement, R will return a logical object that is composed of ``TRUE`` and ``FALSE``.
 Whenever R sees ``TRUE`` it interprets a 1, and whenever R sees ``FALSE`` it interprets a 0.
 For example, if we type:

 ```r